 The Reverend Dr. A.W.
 Watkins Foundation is a 501(c) 3 non-profit organization established in December 2003.
 The mission of the foundation is to provide scholarships to graduating high school seniors living in Central Alabama.
-The foundation also offers scholarships to juniors and seniors enrolled in the Bible and Pastoral Ministry at Selma University in Selma, Alabama.
+The foundation also offers scholarships to sophomores and juniors enrolled in the Bible and Pastoral Ministry at Selma University in Selma, Alabama.

 Awards & Fundraisers